Medicare in Oregon

 Medicare Advantage plans are another way to get your Medicare Part A and Part B benefits.
 These plans cover at least the same level of benefits as Original Medicare, Part A and Part B, but may also cover extra benefits, such as hearing benefits, wellness programs, and prescription drugs.
 If you want prescription drug coverage, you can get it through a Medicare Advantage plan that includes this benefit, also known as a Medicare Advantage Prescription Drug plan.

-Medicare Advantage plans and Medicare Prescription Drug Plans are available through private insurance companies that are contracted by Medicare to sell Medicare insurance plans (such as a Medicare HMO or a Medicare Prescription Drug Plan).
+Medicare Advantage plans and Medicare Prescription Drug Plans are available through private insurance companies that are contracted by Medicare to offer Medicare insurance plans (such as a Medicare HMO or a Medicare Prescription Drug Plan).
 Depending on the terms of the contract between the Medicare plan and Medicare, not every plan is available statewide or in all service areas.
 Each year, the Medicare plan must renew its contract with Medicare, so plan availability in a specific service area may be subject to change.

 Medicare resources in Oregon